Pressure Sores - Topic Overview

 - Irritation of the skin from things such as sweat, urine, or

-As we get older, our skin gets more thin and dry and
+As we get older, our skin gets thinner, drier, and

 less elastic, so it is easier to damage.
 Poor nutrition—common among older